Amireon/amireon.github.io/pages/posts/kaoyan-fushi.md

 Thank you for your question.

-My major is ___ and one of my favorite books about my major is ___.
-It’s written by ___ in ___(年份).
-And it’s mainly about ___.
-It can act as a perfect guidance in my study, especially when I’m confused by some complicated principles in my major.
+My major is Computer Science and one of my favorite books about is  DataStrute and algorithm.
+It acts as a perfect guidance in my study, especially when I’m confused by some complicated principles .
 The other reason why I love this book is that it seems that every issue mentioned in the book has been well-considered.
 The profound meaning behind the book is more than what it just appears.
-I’m particularly impressed by the part elaborating that ______.
-I believe the point is pretty convincing and inviting.
-It convinces me of the critical significance in ______.

 All in all, I’ve learned a lot from this impressive book.
-It is the first book that I’ve taken seriously, but it’s never gonna be the last.
+It is a book that I’ve taken seriously, but it’s never gonna be the last.

 That' s all.
 Thank you for your time.